thinknimble/tn-models-fp/README.md

 } // asking for the shape allow us to do what we please with its keys and later simply call `z.object` internally when we need the zod schema
 ```

+> PS: In a not-that-far future we want to accept zod objects as well as shapes.
+Or even eradicate shapes altogether, since ZodObjects are the go-to for creating schemas with zod.

 ### Make fields readonly ( only applicable for `entity`)

 You can mark fields as readonly with the `readonly` function from the library.
 This will create a brand for your field which will allow the library to identify it as a readonly field, thus preventing those fields to be included in models for creation and update.